pollfish/docs/terms/researcher.md

 **1.1**  Pollfish operates an on-line survey platform, through which a researcher (the &quot;Researcher&quot; or &quot;You&quot;) may conduct surveys.
 Pollfish collaborates with publishers of applications for smartphones and or website owners (collectively &quot;App-Publishers&quot;), in order to have access to users of such applications/websites and deliver surveys to targeted users.
 More specifically, cooperating App-Publishers integrate in their apps a Pollfish API, through which, every time an app user connects to the application, a certain set of anonymous automatically received data (please see section 3.1 of the Respondent Privacy Policy located at [https://www.pollfish.com/terms/respondent](https://www.pollfish.com/terms/respondent)), are sent to Pollfish.
 Pollfish then processes such automatically received data in order to discern whether an app-user is eligible for survey tendering.
 Pollfish may also target such app-users and tender to them sociodemographic (please see section 3.2 of the Respondent Privacy Policy) questionnaires, in order to better understand the sociodemographic profile of an app-user, with the purpose of better discerning whether such user would satisfy the audience segment criteria set by a Researcher, according to the procedure described in section 1.2 of this Part A of this Agreement below.

 **1.2**  By registering to Pollfish, a Researcher can create a survey questionnaire (or provide a link to an existing questionnaire) and address the survey questionnaires to specific audience segments.
 The Researcher sets the targeting criteria and Pollfish distributes the surveys to the audience segments which meet the targeting criteria set by the Researcher.
 Pollfish distributes the surveys created by the Researcher, collects the survey responses of app-users who have agreed to take a Pollfish survey (the &quot;Pollfish Survey Respondents&quot;) and provides the Researcher with reports (the &quot;Reporting Deliverables&quot;) which consist of: (a) The Researcher&#39;s survey questions and the responses to such questions (the &quot;Researcher Survey Data&quot;) (b) Certain anonymous statistical and socio-demographic data pertaining to the statistical and socio-demographic profile of anonymous Pollfish Survey Respondents who have participated successfully in the Survey Process (the &quot;Existing Pollfish Database Data&quot;).
-Following specific request by the Researcher, and where the Survey Respondent is reached via mobile (such option not being available for website app-users) Pollfish may also provide the Researcher with a Pollfish Survey Respondent electronic identifier which may consist of: (a) the Survey Respondent Device ID and/or (b) the Survey Respondent Advertising ID (in such a case, the term &quot;Existing Pollfish Database Data&quot; shall be deemed to include also the above-mentioned data).
+Following specific request by the Researcher, and where (i) the Survey Respondent is reached via mobile (such option not being available for website app-users) and (ii) the Survey Respondent has enabled access to his Advertising and/or Device ID either through his system&#39;s settings or via a consent-prompt shown to him by the publisher of the app he is using), Pollfish may also provide the Researcher with a Pollfish Survey Respondent electronic identifier which may consist of: (a) the Survey Respondent Device ID and/or (b) the Survey Respondent Advertising ID (in such a case, the term &quot;Existing Pollfish Database Data&quot; shall be deemed to include also the above-mentioned data).

 **2. CHARGES &amp; PAYMENTS**